Presidential transition of John F. Kennedy: Kennedy and Johnson's resignations from the U.S. Senate

+Other activities of Kennedy

 Early into the transition, Kennedy had a long vacation at a home owned by his father, Joseph P. Kennedy, in Palm Beach, Florida.
 His wife, Jacqueline, due to give birth in three weeks (to their son John F. Kennedy Jr.), did not join him, as she had been advised by her doctors against traveling to Florida.

 On November 11, Kennedy spoke by telephone with former president Herbert Hoover.
 On November 14, Kennedy traveled from Palm Beach to Key Biscayne, Florida to meet with Richard Nixon, who was both his presidential election opponent and the outgoing vice president.
 This meeting had been arranged with the assistance of Kennedy's father Joseph P. Kennedy and former president Hoover.

-On November 16, Kennedy flew to Texas to meet with Vice President-elect Lyndon B. Johnson at the LBJ Ranch.
+On November 16, Kennedy flew to Texas to meet with Vice President-elect Johnson at the LBJ Ranch.
 This was the first time that the two had met with one another since the election.

-On December 11, Kennedy avoided an assassination attempt.
+On December 11, Kennedy avoided an assassination effort.
 That day, Richard Paul Pavlick delayed his planned assassination attempt and was apprehended by authorities four days later, before he could carry one out.